AtoBrightSide/pairing/readme.md

 The application will be available at `http://localhost:5173` by default.

+Alternatively, you can make use of the deployed website here: https://pairing-coding-challenge.vercel.app/

 #### 5. Build for Production

 To build the frontend for production, run: